-If you want to look better for your selfie immediately, Botox might be the way to do it.
+If you want to look better for your selfie quickly, (most patients see results in 2-5 days) Botox might be the way to do it.

 Blepharoplasty for Selfies

 As we age, our skin loses elasticity and we end up with a bit more of what you might call excess tissue as gravity takes its toll.
-The eyes are especially susceptible to this type of wrinkle development—making your eyes look especially aged.
+The eyes are especially susceptible to this type of skin laxity—making your eyes look especially aged.
 This can make you look angry or sad when you’re really quite content.
 In other words, excess eyelid skin can interfere with your ability to look alert, rested, and happy, making you look older than you feel.
-The solution is a procedure called blepharoplasty, or eyelid lift.
+The solution is a procedure called blepharoplasty or eyelid lift.